Skip to main content

 • Follow these steps to configure Multiplayer

-Multiplayer is very versatile and offers 3 other options for capturing session recordings besides the browser extension:
+Multiplayer is very versatile and offers multiple options for capturing session recordings:

 Recording modes